- What’s a “listening room”?

 In 1963, Moore and Thompson closed the mill.
 They attributed it to a variety of factors, but a Bellows Falls Times editorial at the time indicated that the company had simply joined the contemporary industrial exodus from New England’s antiquated infrastructure: “New plant facilities and machinery and ample supplies of wood pulp make the Florida plant more economical.”

-An attempt by a new owner at reviving the production of paper goods followed in 1964 but didn’t outlast the decade; the machinery and equipment were subsequently removed from the buildings early in the 1970s.
+An attempt by a new owner at reviving the production of paper goods followed in 1964 but didn’t outlast the decade.

 In 1974, the complex was adapted to the manufacture of furniture and experienced a revival of activity until the failure of that venture in 1981.